Toki (video game): Legacy

-An platform game with similarly-looking simian characters was in development by Ocean Software for the Jaguar under the working title Apeshit.
+A platform game with similarly-looking simian characters was in development by Ocean Software for the Jaguar under the working title Apeshit.
 It was renamed to Toki Goes Apespit at one point during development.
 It was planned to be published in Winter 1994, but it was never released.

 The original game, ported by Magic Team, was released for iOS on September 7, 2009 in the United States.

 A remake was published by Microids in 2018 for Nintendo Switch, followed by versions for Windows, PlayStation 4, Xbox One, and Luna.